 Sara’s research focuses on the means by which archaeologists present the past to both academic and non-academic audiences—e.g., in museums, books, journal articles, magazines, exhibitions, lectures, on television, film and the web.
 Her work converges on the intellectual and economic consequences of these various forms of media, particularly how their use feeds back into disciplinary research questions and funding streams.

-Archaeological Visualisation: Sara’s primary research interest revolves around archaeologists’ skilful development, application, and analysis of visual media (photos, film, digital visualisations, illustrations, models, drawings, museum and temporary exhibitions, and related 2D & 3D graphic presentations).
+Archaeological Visualisation: Sara’s primary research interest revolves around archaeologists’ skilful development, application, and analysis of visual media (photos, film, digital visualisations, illustrations, models, drawings, museum and temporary exhibitions, social media, and related 2D & 3D graphic presentations).
 This interest complements a long history of work on defining new methods of, and deconstructing existing approaches to, archaeological visualisation.
-Sara sits on the board of the Society for Visual Anthropology, and sits on the managerial team of the landmark English Heritage-funded Visualisation in Archaeology project from 2007-2011.
+Sara sat on the board of the Society for Visual Anthropology from 2011 to 2015, and on the managerial team of the landmark English Heritage-funded Visualisation in Archaeology project from 2007-2011.
 She is a judge on (and former chair of) the British Archaeological Awards' Best Public Presentation of Archaeology award.

-Archaeological Heritage, Politics and Museum Studies: Sara is among a small team of scholars working with the director of the Çatalhöyük Research Project's Visualisation Team, managing the public presentation and interpretation of the Neolithic site of Çatalhöyük.
+Archaeological Interpretation, Politics and Museum Studies: Sara is the director of the Çatalhöyük Research Project's Visualisation Team, managing the public presentation and interpretation of the Neolithic site of Çatalhöyük.
 Alongisde a mixed group of Turkish and Anglo-American students and researchers, she has been collaborating with the local community and the larger project team on the critically-engaged redesign of the site’s Visitor’s Centre; the ethnographically-informed production of new signage, informational material and related display items; redevelopment of Çatalhöyük’s online presence; the application of new digital visual technologies to the rethinking of the intellectual record of the site; and the longer-term heritage management of Çatalhöyük.
-She is also currently collaborating with Marius Kwint (Portsmouth University) and the Wellcome Trust in the curation of a major exhibition on the history of collecting human brains for the Wellcome Collection’s Spring 2012 exhibition programme in London.
-As well, in collaboration with an international team, she and her colleagues at York are contributing to the multi-year Urban Cultural Heritage and Creative Practice collaborative, aimed at exploring the possibilities and dissonances of experimenting with artistic production in urban heritage spaces.
+She previously worked with Marius Kwint (Portsmouth University) and the Wellcome Trust in the curation of a major exhibition on the history of collecting human brains for the Wellcome Collection’s Spring 2012 exhibition programme in London: Brains - The Mind as Matter.
+In collaboration with an international team, she and her colleagues at York have contributed to the multi-year Urban Cultural Heritage and Creative Practice collaborative, aimed at exploring the possibilities and dissonances of experimenting with artistic production in urban heritage spaces.

-Archaeological & Anthropological Theory and History: With Matthew Johnson (Northwestern University), Sara is cataloguing and assessing the archive of the archaeological illustrator and artist Alan Sorrell, presently on loan to the Society of Antiquaries of London.
+Archaeological & Anthropological Theory and History: With Matthew Johnson (Northwestern University), Sara catalogued and assessed the archive of the archaeological illustrator and artist Alan Sorrell, previously on loan to the Society of Antiquaries of London.
 Sorrell’s unparalleled, heavily-annotated archive speaks not only to his relationship to neo-Romantic art and British identity in the mid-20th century, but also to the professionalisation of archaeological illustration in Britain, and the intimate involvement of the visual expert in the process and standardisation of disciplinary knowledge creation.
-Separately, Sara is collaborating with Richard Wingate (King’s College London) on an analysis of the cultural value and pedagogical role of material culture (human brain matter) in neuroanatomy teaching classrooms.
+Separately, Sara collaborated with Richard Wingate (King’s College London) on an analysis of the cultural value and pedagogical role of material culture (human brain matter) in neuroanatomy teaching classrooms.

 Digital Humanities: Alongside Graeme Earl and Simon Keay (University of Southampton), Sara has contributed to a number of digital humanities initiatives, including design of the Portus Project showcase on the international Heritage Portal site, and strategic research into UK digital humanities programmes.
 Her ongoing work at Çatalhöyük and on the VIA project similarly cross-cuts this subject matter, with special attention to the means by which digital tools can be strategically used to enhance the intellectual capital of archaeological research.